USCIS Pauses Immigration Processing and Extends Visa Processing Restrictions: What Employers Need to Know

-Key Updates from USCIS
+Key Updates from USCIS and the U.S. Government

-What the Pause Covers
+What the Pause and Travel Ban Means

 What This Means for Healthcare Employers

-If Your Candidates Are From One of the 19 Countries
+If Your Candidates Are From Impacted Countries:

 If Your Candidates Are From Any Other Country